thomasjball/PyExZ3/README.md

 (http://code.google.com/p/nice-of/) symbolic execution engine for Python to use the Z3 theorem prover (http://z3.codeplex.com).
-We have removed the NICE-specific dependences, platform-specific code, and makes various improvements, documented below, so it can be used by anyone wanting to experiment with dynamic symbolic execution.
+We have removed the NICE-specific dependences, platform-specific code, and made various improvements, documented below, so it can be used by anyone wanting to experiment with dynamic symbolic execution.

 In the limit, **PyExZ3** tries to *explore/execute* all the paths in a